Kirby01/AutoLevel2/README.md

 To Use set input at level where compression starts

 Audio examples on website https://harmoniousrecords.com/MyMusic/<br>
-Gui versions available at https://www.harmoniousrecords.com, including a no Latency version you can use on gigs, tested on bass guitar.
+Gui versions available at https://www.harmoniousrecords.com.